 Owners of certain dangerous dogs are currently required to de-sex their dogs.
 A dog owner is required to provide a dog sterilisation certificate issued by a veterinarian as evidence that the dog is de-sexed.
 Alternatively, a dog's de-sexed status can be checked by the local government by viewing a sterilisation tattoo on the dog's ear, although this method of marking a dog is now rare.

 Local governments would appear to be the relevant authority responsible for monitoring and enforcing the compliance of mandatory dog de-sexing, especially at the point of registration.

 Currently, owners who register de-sexed dogs with their local government pay a lower registration fee than owners of dogs that are not de-sexed, creating an incentive for owners to de-sex their dog.
-It is proposed to maintain a lower registration fee for de-sexed dogs to further incentivise de-sexing.
+It is proposed to maintain a lower registration fee for desexed dogs to further incentivise de-sexing.

-21. Who do you believe is best placed to monitor compliance with de-sexing?

-- ☑ Local Governments - Other please specify:

-Please provide reasons for your preference: Local Government already have this facility with the registration of dogs
+Questions - All 21.
+Who do you believe is best placed to monitor compliance with de-sexing? □ Local Governments □ Other - please specify: Please provide reasons for your preference: They do this already when a dog is registered!!
+Questions - Local Governments

-22. What costs do you currently incur in registering a dog?
-Please provide as much detail as possible.
+incur in registering a dog?
+Please provide as

+much detail as possible.

 Item Cost \$

 Item Cost \$

 Item Cost \$

-23. What additional costs would you incur if you also checked a sterilisation certificate or exemption certificate at the time of registration?
+23. What additional costs would you incur if you also checked a sterilisation

+certificate or exemption certificate ficate at the time of registration?

 Item Cost \$

-Item Cost \$
+Cost \$

-Item Cost \$
+Cost \$

-24. What other costs would mandatory de-sexing impose on a local government?
+24. What other costs would man datory de-sexing impose on a local government?

-Item Cost \$
+Item

-Item Cost \$
+Cost \$

-1.

-Item Cost \$
+Item

+110III σοσι ψ

-25. What benefits would be gained by your local government with mandatory de) - sexing?
-Please provide as much detail as possible.
+25. What benefits would be gain ed by your local government with mandatory desexing?
+Please provide as n

-Item Cost \$
+Cost \$

-Item Cost \$
+Cost \$

-Item Cost \$
+Cost \$

+nem Ουσι ψ

-26. At what level would the registration fee need to be set for your local government to recover costs?
+26 At what level would the regis tration fee need to be set for your local

+government to recover costs •

 For de-sexed dogs? \$

+•

 For non-de-sexed dogs? \$